 Capsule vending machines can often be found in most supermarkets and grocery stores in Malaysia and serve as an important piece of childhood nostalgia for many people.

-With this is mind, Berjaya Times Square, a shopping mall and hotel complex in Kuala Lumpur, decided to celebrate its 10th anniversary with an attempt to make the largest the world has ever seen.
+With this is mind, Berjaya Times Square, a massive shopping mall and hotel complex in Kuala Lumpur, decided to celebrate its 10th anniversary with an attempt to make the largest the world has ever seen.

 Located at the mall’s Ground Floor Central, the vending machine was meticulously built over a period of seven weeks.